NeurodataWithoutBorders/nwb-schema/docs/format/source/format_description.rst

 Design notes
 ------------

+**Data type sizes**

-The listed size of integers is the suggested size.
-What's important for integers is simply that the integer is large enough to store the required data, and preferably not larger.
-For floating point, double is required for timestamps, while floating point is largely sufficient for other uses.
-This is why doubles (float64) are stated in some places.
+The listed size of integers and floating point values is the minimum size.
+The size of the data type should be large enough to store the required data, and preferably not larger.
+For floating point, double (64-bit float) is highly recommended for timestamps, while 32-bit floating point is largely sufficient for other uses.
-Because floating point sizes are provided, integer sizes are provided as well.

 **Why do timestamps\_link and data\_link record linking between datasets, but links between epochs and timeseries are not recorded?**